-The difference between the U.S. federal statutory income tax rate of 35% and the Company's effective income tax rates for the three months ended January 2, 2015 and January 3, 2014, was primarily impacted in both periods by changes in fair values of the common stock warrant liability which is not deductible nor taxable for tax purposes, income taxed in foreign jurisdictions at generally lower tax rates and non-deductible compensation, offset by U.S. state income taxes.
-For the three months ended January 2, 2015, the rate was also impacted by non-deductible merger expenses resulting from the BinOptics Acquisition.
+The difference between the U.S. federal statutory income tax rate of 35% and the Company's effective income tax rates for the three and six months ended April 3, 2015 and April 4, 2014, was primarily impacted in all periods by changes in fair values of the common stock warrant liability which is neither deductible nor taxable for tax purposes, income taxed in foreign jurisdictions at generally lower tax rates and non-deductible compensation, offset by U.S. state income taxes.
+For the six months ended April 3, 2015, the rate was also impacted by non-deductible merger expenses resulting from the BinOptics Acquisition.

-The balance of the unrecognized tax benefit as of January 2, 2015 and October 3, 2014 was \$1.7 million and includes a \$1.4 million reduction in current deferred tax assets and a \$0.3 million increase in other long-term liabilities in the accompanying consolidated balance sheets.
+The balance of the unrecognized tax benefit as of April 3, 2015 and October 3, 2014 was \$1.7 million and includes a \$1.4 million reduction in current deferred tax assets and a \$0.3 million increase in other long-term liabilities in the accompanying consolidated balance sheets.
 The entire balance of unrecognized tax benefits, if recognized, will reduce income tax expense.
 It is the Company's policy to recognize any interest and penalties accrued related to unrecognized tax benefits in income tax expense.
-During the quarter ending January 2, 2015, the Company did not make any payment of interest and penalties.
-There was nothing accrued in the consolidated balance sheets for the payment of interest and penalties at January 2, 2015 as the remaining unrecognized tax benefits would only serve to reduce the Company's current federal and state NOL carryforwards, if ultimately recognized.
+During the quarter ending April 3, 2015, the Company did not make any payment of tax-related interest and penalties.
+There was nothing accrued in the consolidated balance sheets for the payment of such interest and penalties at April 3, 2015 as the remaining unrecognized tax benefits would only serve to reduce the Company's current federal and state NOL carryforwards, if ultimately recognized.

-As disclosed in Note 1 our purchase accounting for BinOptics including Income Taxes is preliminary and subject to revision upon obtaining and analyzing all information.
+As disclosed in Note 2 - Acquisition of BinOptics Corporation, the purchase accounting related to the acquisition of BinOptics includes preliminary income tax amounts subject to revision upon obtaining and analyzing all information.
 At the closing of the BinOptics Acquisition, BinOptics had, on a preliminary basis, federal net operating loss (NOL) carryforwards of approximately \$38.4 million, which expire at various dates through 2034, and federal research and development tax credit carryforwards of \$1.5 million.
-Although both the NOL and tax credit carryforwards are subject to change-in-control limitations within the Internal Revenue Code, we currently believe the limitation will not cause any of the carryforwards to expire unutilized.
-The aggregate net deferred income tax liability acquired in the BinOptics Acquisition is estimated to be \$37.7 million, which includes a net deferred income tax asset of \$14.9 million relating to NOL and tax credit carryforwards, and a net deferred income tax liability of \$52.6 million related to the difference between the book and tax basis of the intangible and other assets acquired in the acquisition.
+Although both the NOL and tax credit carryforwards are subject to change-incontrol limitations within the Internal Revenue Code, we currently believe the limitation will not cause any of the carryforwards to expire unutilized.
+The aggregate net deferred income tax liability acquired in the BinOptics Acquisition is estimated to be \$37.4 million arising from the BinOptics Acquisition, which includes a net deferred income tax asset of \$14.9 million relating to NOL and tax credit carryforwards, and a net deferred income tax liability of \$52.3 million related to the difference between the book and tax bases of the intangible and other assets acquired in the acquisition.